OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering

 The access signals from \S\ref{sec:tracking} feed into a layout policy that continuously reorganizes the virtual address space.
 OBASE groups objects by observed temperature so that page-based backends see large, uniform regions rather than interleaved hot and cold data.
-Three logical heaps capture this temperature: NEW holds freshly allocated objects whose access pattern is not yet clear, HOT holds the current working set, and COLD holds objects inactive for multiple scan windows.
+Three logical temperature heaps capture this temperature: NEW holds freshly allocated objects whose access pattern is not yet clear, HOT holds the current working set, and COLD holds objects inactive for multiple scan periods.
 Each heap occupies a dedicated virtual address range, so an object's address directly encodes its temperature.

-Figure~\ref{fig:heap-state-diagram} shows the conceptual state machine.
-Objects transition between heaps as their observed access intensity changes over time: initial allocations start in NEW, recent activity promotes objects into HOT, and extended inactivity demotes objects into COLD.
-Objects in COLD that become active again are promoted back to HOT.
-This continuous reclassification tracks the application’s evolving working set instead of its allocation history.
+Objects move between heaps as access intensity changes (Figure~\ref{fig:heap-state-diagram}): inactive HOT objects are demoted to COLD, and COLD objects that become active again are promoted back.
+This continuous reclassification tracks the workload's evolving working set rather than its allocation history.

-To realize these logical heaps in the virtual address space, \SYSTEM{} employs a spatially-aware memory allocator (SAMA) that reserves a contiguous virtual address range for each heap and sub-allocates objects within that range.
+To realize these logical heaps in the virtual address space, \SYSTEM{} employs a Spatially-Aware Memory Allocator (SAMA) that reserves a contiguous virtual address range for each heap and sub-allocates objects within that range.
 Contiguity is a deliberate design choice that allows coarse-grained OS hints to be applied to whole heaps rather than individual pages, exposing large pools of cold memory to page-based tiering systems.
 The Object Collector (OC) periodically scans SODA to classify each managed object.
 Objects touched since the last scan are candidates for promotion; objects that remain untouched accumulate evidence of coldness.

 \if 0 The Object Collector (\OC{}) assigns objects to heaps by interpreting the per-object access bits and \CIWfull{} (\CIW{}) counters that Sec.~\ref{sec:tracking} maintains.
 At the end of each scan window, the \OC{} inspects every managed object via \SODA{}, treating an object as \emph{recently hot} if its guide's \texttt{accessed} bit is set and as \emph{inactive} otherwise.
 For recently hot objects, the \OC{} resets their \CIW{} to zero and, if they currently reside in NEW or COLD, schedules them for promotion to HOT using the migration protocol in Section~\ref{sec:saftey}.
 For inactive objects, the \OC{} increments their \CIW{}; once an object's \CIW{} reaches or exceeds a cold threshold \Ct{}, and the object is not already in COLD, the \OC{} schedules it for demotion to COLD as shown in Fig~\ref{fig:heap-state-diagram}.
 Objects already in COLD that become active again are treated like newly hot objects and promoted back to HOT, so that heap membership reflects the workload's current working set rather than its allocation history. \fi